 In order to make the right choice, we have decided to highlight certain aspects that should not be overlooked.

 Fresh meat 🆚 dehydrated meat 🆚 meat flour

 The big question around meat is its quality.
 We strongly recommend the use of fresh meat in croquettes for several reasons.
 Firstly, we know what is in the recipe because the meat we put in is fit for human consumption.
-So there are no beaks, feathers or legs in this meat.
+So there are no beaks, feathers or legs in this meat, only muscle.
 Secondly, the fresh meat, once the croquettes are in the bowl of our dear four-legged friends, will have undergone only one cooking, where the others will have undergone at least 2, diminishing the quality and quantity of the nutrients present in it.
 Finally, fresh meat offers more palatability for the dog, an important criterion for the latter since he will choose to eat the kibble if it has a good smell.

 But beware of the trap: depending on the country where the croquettes are made, it could be meat flour mixed with water to recreate “fresh meat” … You might as well know that it is only fresh in name!